 Where Mice Hide Inside Your Home

-Mice choose nesting areas based on warmth, safety, and access to food.
-Inside Boise-area homes, mice commonly live in:
+Mice select nesting areas based on warmth, safety, and access to food.
+Inside Treasure Valley homes, common hiding spots include:

 - Attics and insulation voids